klasocki/REPLang/readme.md

 while the unary '-' operator is the strongest, binding only the following expression and evaluated immediately.

 Desired order of calculations can be enforced using parenthesis.

+Power operator could be either '^' or '**' and is evaluated from the right

 The operators are overloaded to work correctly with different types, and typechecking is performed at each operation: